ropensci/roweb3/content/blog/2026-01-12-opencall-champions-program/index.en.md

 Throughout **12 months** the selected individuals will participate in:

-- An initial training of 13 2-hour workshops cohorts based.
+- An initial cohort-based training of 13 2-hour workshops.
-- The development of a research software project: creation of an R package, participation in the rOpenSci peer review with an authored package or as part of a team of reviewers.
+- The development of a research software project: creation of a new R package, submission of an existing R package to rOpenSci peer review, or as part of a team of reviewers of other R packages.
 - 1-on-1 mentoring and cohort events.
 - Community building activities, outreach and communications, and exchange of experiences and strengthening of regional networks.